 The UKPA Program follows the UK Graduate School Policy on Scholastic Probation.
 This may be found in the UK Graduate School bulletin: http://gradschool.uky.edu/graduate-school-bulletin.
 Additionally, the UKPA Program reviews with the student manual each new cohort during their orientation which outlines the program policies for withdrawal/dismissal and remediation/deceleration.

-The numbers presented in the table below are averages from the entire cohort matriculating in January 2020.
+The numbers presented in the table below are the medians from the cohort matriculating in January 2021.
 They are intended to provide information to individuals who are interested in our program and should not be construed as either necessary or sufficient for admission.
 Admission decisions are based on a holistic evaluation of the unique attributes of each applicant.